Maroni – Roasted Chestnuts in Vienna (Recipe Included)

 Maronistands with their signature roasted chestnuts usually pop up on the street corners, around Christmas markets, major junctions, or near subway stations.
 Often you can find them clustered around major attractions, such as Schönbrunn Palace Park or Volkstheater.

 Apart from the roasted chestnuts, the Moronistands allow you to try other popular street snacks in Vienna.
-So for a few Euros, you can indulge in Bratkartoffel (Austrian roasted potato slices), potato wedges, or Kartoffelpuffer (potato puffs).
+So for a few Euros, you can indulge in Bratkartoffeln (Austrian roasted potato slices), potato wedges, or Kartoffelpuffer (potato puffs).

-Maroni or roasted chestnuts, however, are the main delight and signature dish at the Vienna’s Maronistands.
+Maroni or roasted chestnuts, however, are the main delight and signature dish at Vienna’s Maronistands.
 These delicious and nutritious nuts are roasted on a giant drum with a pinch of salt.
 Served in a paper cone, 6 or 9 pieces per serving, the roasted chestnuts are a perfect winter snack.
 The cold weather outside doesn’t look bad after you fill your belly with warm maroni.

 Maroni Traditions in Austria

 The pleasant aroma of chestnuts roasting on an open fire goes back to an old Tyrolean tradition.
-After grape harvest, which ends around October, farmers visit each other to savor first young wine of the season.
+After grape harvest, which ends around October, farmers visit each other to savor the first young wine of the season.
 The roasted chestnuts always accompany the drinks, bringing out the flavor and saving the farmers from getting too drunk too quickly.

 Even before the Tyrolean tradition took place, the roasted sweet chestnuts adorned the tables of rural populations in mountainous regions of Southern Europe.
 These satisfying nuts were a staple food in many local cuisines from the Middle Ages to the end of the 19th century.
 Austria, one of the rural and mountainous countries in Europe, certainly followed the trend and has long been known for its affection for traditional maroni.